locationtech/udig-platform/docs/user/en/Configure hotlink attributes.rst

 We can mark attributes to store file or web *hotlinks*.

 #.
-Use :guilabel:1Catalog view1 to select the resource
+Use :guilabel:`Catalog` view to select the resource
 #.
 Open the :guilabel:`GeoResource Properties` from the context menu or data menu.
 #.
-Choose the :guilabel:`Hotlink` page
+Choose the :guilabel:`Hotlink` property page
 #.
 Enable hot link support using the provided checkbox
 #.
 List the attributes you wish to use to store hotlink information

    * Use the :guilabel:`Add` button to add a hotlink.
 You can select the attribute, and the type of hotlink from the provided dialog.
    * Use the :guilabel:`Edit` to revise any existing hotlink definitions
    * Use the :guilabel:`Remove`

 #.
-You can now use the :guilabel:`Document view` to manage document hotlinks.
+You can now use the :guilabel:`Document` view to manage document hotlinks.

 An example with the sample data set is: